Technica-Corporation/ipls_anomaly_detection/README.md

 > **_NOTE:_** There is a configuration file at ipls_anomaly-detection/bootstrapper_container/resources/adconfig.json
 >
-> This is used when the bootstrapper container is run, however you should not need to change it for the demo.
+> This is used when the bootstrapper container is run and should ne need to be changed.

 ------